Benjamin Williams: Biography

-Williams served in the North Carolina General Assembly during the 1780s, served one term in the United States House of Representatives from 1793 to 1795, and was elected governor in 1799 to fill the unexpired term of William R. Davie, who had resigned.
-Williams served for three years; during his last year in office, he pardoned Congressional Representative John Stanly, who had killed former Gov. Richard Dobbs Spaight in a duel.
+Williams served in both houses of the North Carolina General Assembly over the next three decades, one term in the United States House of Representatives from 1793 to 1795, and four annual terms as Governor.
+He was a candidate in the 1792 North Carolina gubernatorial election, finishing 4th.
+He was first elected as governor in 1799 to fill the unexpired term of William R. Davie, who had resigned.
+Williams was elected twice more and served for three years.
+During his last year in office he pardoned Congressman John Stanly, who had killed former Gov. Richard Dobbs Spaight in a duel.

-The State Constitution of 1776 limited the post of governor to three one-year terms within six years; Williams sought re-election to the position in 1805 but was defeated by Nathaniel Alexander.
-In 1807, the General Assembly elected him governor once again, but this time he served only a single term of one year.
-Williams then retired from politics, except for a single term in the North Carolina Senate in 1809.
+The North Carolina Constitution of 1776 limited the post of governor to three one-year terms within a six year period.
+After three years had passed, Williams sought re-election to the position in 1805 but was defeated by Nathaniel Alexander.
+In 1807, the General Assembly elected him governor once again, but in 1808 they elected David Stone, ending Williams' gubernatorial career.
+Williams was elected one last time to the North Carolina Senate in 1809, then retired from politics.

-Col. Williams was a Mason and was a member of St. John's Lodge in New Bern.

 Williams died in 1814 and is buried in Moore County.
 His home called House in the Horseshoe, is a tourist attraction operated by the North Carolina Department of Cultural Resources.